angular-schule/website-articles/blog/2025-11-migrate-to-vitest/README.md

 **IMPORTANT:** The `refactor-jasmine-vitest` schematic is experimental and does not cover all patterns.
 Always review the changes manually.

-#### 1. Überblick
+#### 1. Overview

-Derzeit führt das Schematic folgende Umwandlungen in den `.spec.ts`‑Dateien durch:
+The schematic currently performs the following transformations in the `.spec.ts` files:

 * `fit`/`fdescribe` → `it.only`/`describe.only`
 * `xit`/`xdescribe` → `it.skip`/`describe.skip`